NFV Platform Design: A Survey: Design Space

 \subsubsection{Placement}

-During the VNF placement phase, existing NFV platforms usually resort to a Placement Engine (PE) that conducts a set of \textbf{pre-processing} operations to merge and shorten SFCs before actually \textbf{placing} them to the anticipated NFVI PoPs with specific objectives.
-For instance, based on the specified network service description and infrastructural specification, CoMb seeks to consolidate each SFCs on a single NFVI-PoP by solving an optimization model.
-OpenBox relies on a graph merging algorithm to optimally deploy the VNFs to the user-specified NFVI-PoPs.
-Through the OpenBox northbound interface, a developer can specify her VNF in the form of a processing graph along with the intended deployment domain or NFVI-PoP.
+During the VNF placement phase, existing NFV platforms typically use a Placement Engine (PE) that performs a set of \textbf{pre-processing} operations to merge and shorten SFCs before actually \textbf{placing} them at the anticipated NFVI PoPs with specific objectives.
+For instance, based on the specified network service description and infrastructural specification, CoMb seeks to consolidate each SFC on a single NFVI-PoP by solving an optimization model.
+OpenBox relies on a graph-merging algorithm to optimally deploy VNFs to the user-specified NFVI-PoPs.
+Through the OpenBox northbound interface, developers can specify their VNF as a processing graph along with the intended deployment domain or NFVI-PoP.
 The OpenBox controller parses the graphs intended for the same location and merges them into a single graph without violating their processing logic.
 Slick provides a holistic solution for VNF placement and traffic steering.
 The Slick controller employs an inflation heuristic to consolidate VNFs with minimum cost and uses a placement algorithm to deploy the consolidated VNFs.
 Traffic steering rules are also configured on each switch to realize the intended routes and processing sequence for each flow.
 E2 employs similar approaches to merge and synthesize multiple service graphs to reduce processing redundancy.
 Then it models VNF instance placement as a graph partition problem over the COTS servers and employs a modified Kernighan-Lin algorithm to minimize the inter-server traffic.
 SDNFV formulates the service placement problem as a mixed-integer linear program (MILP) to maximize resource utilization.
-Then the authors develop a heuristic algorithm to solve the placement of VNFs while configuring the related traffic routes based on the service graph specified by the network operator.
+Then, the authors develop a heuristic algorithm to place VNFs and configure related traffic routes based on the service graph specified by the network operator.
 Metron uses SNF to optimize its input processing graph and construct a synthesized graph, which is subsequently split into a stateful subgraph and a stateless subgraph.
 The stateful graph is deployed on COTS servers selected by Metron's server selection scheme.
 The stateless graph is then offloaded to network elements based on the deployment locations of the stateful graph.
-MicroNF performs dependency analysis for the elements instead of VNFs, and reconstruct the service graph to reduce redundant processing and improve resource efficiency.
-It subsequently places the modularized SFCs to the COTS servers by resolving a 0-1 Integer Programming to minimize the inter-VM overhead.
+MicroNF performs dependency analysis on elements rather than VNFs and reconstructs the service graph to reduce redundant processing and improve resource efficiency.
+It subsequently places the modularized SFCs on the COTS servers by resolving a 0-1 integer programming problem to minimize the inter-VM overhead.
 The $\mu$NF orchestrator also constructs an optimal forwarding graph by consolidating the same types of VNFs, but the objectives based on which the VNFs are placed across COTS servers are not indicated by the authors.